laurynas-biveinis/unodb/README.md

 ## Requirements

-UnoDB' source code is written in C++17, and relies on the following platform-specific features:
+UnoDB source code is written in C++17, and relies on the following platform-specific features:

 * On Intel platforms, it requires SSE4.1 intrinsics (Nehalem and higher), AVX